etrommer/bikex/index.md

 **"Surely that costs extra!"**, we can hear you shouting.
 But no!
 It's free!
 We're going anyway and we'd love to have you with us :)

 Please note the following so that we can all have a relaxed journey:
--Register on the following form if you want to come along.
+- Register on the following form if you want to come along.
 We need information about the approximate number of participants to be able to plan the luggage transport.
 [TODO FORM]
 - Label your luggage with your name and address.
 - Do not bring more than 1 large piece of luggage + tent for the luggage shuttle.
 Additional space would be missing for other travellers.
 - Check the roadworthiness of your transport device before departure.
 We have repair kits with us for emergencies, but would rather move together towards escaping reality than first making your bike fit for spring.